Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 ### 6. **Attachments from Unexpected Senders**

-- "Project report_URGENT.exe" — **Never download .exe, .zip, or .bat files** from unknown sources
+- "Project report_URGENT.exe" â **Never download .exe, .zip, or .bat files** from unknown sources
 - If you weren't expecting an attachment, don't open it

 ### 7. **Asking for Passwords or OTP**